Companies spend time and money generating as many leads as possible, only to lose them at the bottom of the sales funnel.

 And even better: you can ask these questions to your bottom of funnel leads with a survey to clarify these objections once and for all.

-Once you know the objections, you can apply lead nurturing strategies to boost conversions.
+Once you know the objections, you can apply lead nurturing strategies to boost conversion rates.

 There are many ways you can convert leads at the bottom of the funnel.
-Below are 4 that work for many B2B companies, regardless of their industry.
+Below are four that work for many B2B companies, regardless of their industry.

-Read the 4 ways below and test them in your next marketing campaign:
+Read the four ways below and test them in your next marketing campaign:

-Remarket to your email, social media, or Google leads with valuable content they can download.
+Remarket to your email, social media, or Google leads with valuable content they can download from a landing page.

-Example: a software logistics company boosted conversions at the bottom of the funnel by remarketing to leads with a downloadable spreadsheet to calculate logistical costs.
+Example: a software logistics company boosted their conversion rates at the bottom of the funnel by remarketing to leads with a downloadable spreadsheet to calculate logistical costs.

-eBooks that teach your leads about your services (as well as address their objections) are another tactic to convert those who are undecided.
+eBooks that teach your leads about your services (as well as address their objections) are another tactic to convert prospective customers who are undecided.

 Remember that the content has to be unique and valuable.
-Don’t make content for content’s sake—inform and educate in a way that will actually nurture your leads and entice them to become your clients.
+Don’t make content for content’s sake—inform and educate in a way that will actually nurture your leads and entice them to make a buying decision.